 As a former in-house attorney, Sam brings a well-rounded, business-focused approach to counseling clients to the best legal and practical solution.
 Prior to joining Epstein Drangel, Sam was in-house counsel at a prominent athletic apparel company.

-An active member of leading intellectual property organizations, Sam currently serves as the chair of the Law Students Subcommittee of the New Lawyers Committee of the American Intellectual Property Law Association (AIPLA).
-He previously served terms as chair and vice-chair of the Law Students Committee.
+An active member of leading intellectual property organizations, Sam previously served terms as chair and vice-chair of the Law Students Committee and as chair of the Law Students Subcommittee of the New Lawyers Committee of the American Intellectual Property Law Association (AIPLA).

 Sam won a Burton Award for Distinguished Legal Writing in 2016 for the article “The Universal Language of Non-Verbal Design Marks,” which originally appeared in the November 2015 issue of Managing Intellectual Property magazine.